protontypes/open-sustainable-technology/README.md

 - [Trase](https://github.com/Vizzuality/trase) - Brings unprecedented transparency to commodity supply chains revealing new pathways towards achieving a deforestation-free economy.
 - [QSDsan](https://github.com/QSD-Group/QSDsan) - A package for the quantitative sustainable design of sanitation and resource recovery systems.
 - [premise](https://github.com/polca/premise) - Coupling Integrated Assessment Models output with Life Cycle Assessment.
-- [useeior](https://github.com/USEPA/useeior) - Estimating potential environmental impacts of goods and services in the US economy.
 - [fedelemflowlist](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List) - A Python package that generates and provides a standardized elementary flow list for use in life cycle assessment (LCA) data as well as mappings to convert data from other sources.
-- [pymrio](https://github.com/IndEcol/pymrio) - Multi-Regional Input-Output Analysis in Python.
 - [flowsa](https://github.com/USEPA/flowsa) - Library that attributes resource use, waste, emissions, and loss to economic sectors.
 - [LCIA formatter](https://github.com/USEPA/LCIAformatter) - A Python tool for standardizing the format and flows of life cycle impact assessment data.
 - [LCAx](https://github.com/ocni-dtu/lcax) - The goal for LCAx is to make an open, machine and human-readable data format for exchanging LCA results, EPD's and assemblies.
 - [ecobalyse](https://github.com/MTES-MCT/ecobalyse) - Ecobalyse makes it possible to understand and calculate the ecological impacts of the products distributed in France.
 - [lca_algebraic](https://github.com/oie-mines-paristech/lca_algebraic) - This library is a small layer above brightway2, designed for the definition of parametric inventories with fast computation of LCA impacts, suitable for monte-carlo analyis.
-- [pyLCAIO](https://github.com/maximeagez/pylcaio) - An object class to hybridize lifecycle assessment and environmentally extended input-output (EEIO) databases.
 - [UN/CEFACT CRM](https://github.com/uncefact/project-crm) - Critical raw materials traceability & transparency project.
 - [Doughnut Biotool](https://github.com/NFrancart/doughnut-biotool) - A tool to calculate a building project's impacts on biodiversity over the entire life cycle.
 - [saleos](https://github.com/Bonface-Osoro/saleos) - Sustainability Analytics for Low Earth Orbit Satellites.
-- [MARIO](https://github.com/it-is-me-mario/MARIO) - Perform impact analysis using regional input-output tables and models.
 - [timex_lca](https://github.com/TimoDiepers/timex) - A python package for time-explicit Life Cycle Assessment that helps you assess the environmental impacts of products and processes over time.
 - [pulpo](https://github.com/flechtenberg/pulpo) - A python-based optimization tool for life cycle assessment (LCA) that aims to import, optimize, solve, retrieve, save, and summarize LCA results.

+## Input–Output Model
+- [MARIO](https://github.com/it-is-me-mario/MARIO) - Perform impact analysis using regional input-output tables and models.
 - [iotables](https://github.com/rOpenGov/iotables/) - Reproducible input-output economic analysis, economic and environmental impact assessment with empirical data.
+- [pymrio](https://github.com/IndEcol/pymrio) - Multi-Regional Input-Output Analysis in Python.
+- [useeior](https://github.com/USEPA/useeior) - Estimating potential environmental impacts of goods and services in the US economy.
+- [exiobase](https://www.exiobase.eu/) - A global and detailed Multi-Regional Environmentally Extended Supply-Use Table (MR-SUT) and Input-Output Table (MR-IOT).
+- [pyLCAIO](https://github.com/maximeagez/pylcaio) - An object class to hybridize lifecycle assessment and environmentally extended input-output (EEIO) databases.
+- [RaMa-Scene](https://github.com/CMLPlatform/ramascene) - RaMa-Scene a web-platform to analyse Environmentally Extended Input-Output data and generate scenarios.
+- [pycirk](https://github.com/CMLPlatform/pycirk) - Model Circular Economy policy and technological interventions in Environmentally Extended Input-Output Analysis.
+- [FABIO](https://github.com/fineprint-global/fabio) - Forestry and Agriculture Biomass Input-Output Tables.

 ### Circular Economy and Waste
 - [ONEARMY](https://github.com/ONEARMY/precious-plastic) - A series of tools for the Precious Plastic community to collaborate around the world and tackle plastic waste.